jules2689/trudeau/trudeau/2020-04-20/q_a.md

 **Answer**:
-Yes, I intend to participate in the virtual vigils much as possible.
+Yes, I intend to participate in the virtual vigil as much as possible.
 We will most certainly be listening very carefully to  are saying with respect to more gun control.
 So we will look at what the options are when it comes to introduce that bill when the appropriate time is with us.[end of translation] I have every intention of participatingin  vigils.
 I know that many Canadians will want to express their solidaritywith  in Nova Scotia who are grieving.